 In this comprehensive guide, we’ll be covering everything you need to know about this medication, such as how to take Aciclovir, how it works and the different Aciclovir tablets uses.
 We’ll also be discussing how long Aciclovir tablets take to work, and whether you can buy Aciclovir tablets over the counter in the UK.

 Read on to find out more about Aciclovir.

-Aciclovir (also known as Acyclovir or the brand name Zovirax) is a prescription-only antiviral medication which is used to prevent or treat infections from the herpes simplex virus (HSV).
+Aciclovir (also known as Acyclovir or the brand name Zovirax) is a prescription-only antiviral medication that is used to prevent or treat infections from the herpes simplex virus (HSV).
 This includes genital herpes and cold sores.
 It may also be used to treat shingles or chickenpox, which are caused by a virus from the same family.

 Aciclovir usually comes in the form of tablets, but can also come as a capsule, cream, liquid that you drink (oral suspension) or as an injection.
 Aciclovir injections are usually only done in hospitals in rarer circumstances.